kenplusplus/tdx-tools/README.md

 ## 2. Stacks and Solutions for Intel&reg; TDX

-Linux Stack for Intel&reg; TDX is an end-to-end hypervisor cloud stack including the Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) components.

 ### 2.1 Use Cases

-It produce the following minimal use cases:
+It produces the following minimal use cases:

 - Launch Intel® TDX guest VM to run general computing workloads
 - Do launch-time measurement within the Intel® TDX guest VM